darwinanddavis/DataPortfolio/30daymapchallenge.md

 * Georeferencing the data didn't find all locations, so some points are missing.

 ### [Click for full map](https://darwinanddavis.github.io/worldmaps/30daymap2020/day4)
-(Best viewed in Safari and full screen)
+(Best viewed full screen; switch browsers if loading time is slow)

 Atlanta, USA (where I lived during this time)
 ![day4_1](30daymap2020/day4_1.jpg)